-VP Bank does not make guaranteed payments in addition to fixed salaries such as end-of-service indemnities agreed in advance.
-Special payments upon commencement of employment may occur in given individual cases – as a rule, these relate to compensation for foregone benefits from the previous employer.
+VP Bank does not make guaranteed payments in addition to fixed salaries, such as end-of-service indemnities agreed in advance.
+Special payments upon commencement of employment may occur in given individual cases – as a rule, these relate to compensation for foregone benefits from a previous employer.

-With the budget, the Board of Directors approves the framework for the fixed remuneration and, at the end of the year, decides on the level of provisions for the variable salary components having regard the annual results.
-It lays down the fixed and variable portion of remuneration for the members of the Group Executive Management,the Head Group Compliance and the Head Group Risk.
-The Nomination & Compensation Committee (NCC) supports the Board of Directors in all issues involving the setting of salaries, defines, together with the Group Executive Management, those individuals designated as “risk takers” and monitors their remuneration.
+With the budget, the Board of Directors approves the framework for the fixed remuneration and, at the end of the year, decides on the level of provisions for the variable salary components based on the annual results.
+It lays down the fixed and variable portion of remuneration for the members of Group Executive Management, the Head of Group Compliance and the Head of Group Risk.
+The Nomination & Compensation Committee (NCC) supports the Board of Directors in all issues involving the setting of salaries, defines, together with Group Executive Management, those individuals designated as “risk-takers” and monitors their remuneration.
 Together with Group Internal Audit, the NCC reviews compliance with the Remuneration Policy.